 Business scenario#4a: MVNO providing satellite communication services

-MVNO rents network resource from SMNOs and then provide satellite communication services to its subscribers, i.e. it allows the subscribers usage of 5G data connectivity while in the host SMNO.
+MVNO rents satellite network resource from MNOs and then provide satellite communication services to its subscribers, i.e. it allows the subscribers usage of 5G data connectivity while in the host MNO.

-The host SMNO will collect charging information related to 5G data connectivity usage for charging the MVNO, and may collect charging information related to the 5G data connectivity usage for MVNO subscribes (per UE) and convey this to the MVNO.
-MVNO could be charged by host SMNO based on the total data volume or other types of resource usage.
+The host MNO will collect charging information related to 5G data connectivity usage for charging the MVNO, and may collect charging information related to the 5G data connectivity usage for MVNO subscribes (per UE) and convey this to the MVNO.
+MVNO could be charged by host MNO based on the total data volume or other types of resource usage.